victorpengmx/tp/docs/UserGuide.md

 ### Tutorial: Adding your first connection

 Now that you've familiarized yourself with the Connectify interface, it's time to start connecting with people.
 This step-by-step guide will walk you through the process of adding your first connection to Connectify in **three simple steps**.
-You can choose to follow the sample instructions verbatim, or you can get creative and use your own details.
+You can choose to follow the sample instructions verbatim, or you can get creative and use your details.

 The guide begins on the following page!